-Separate line items for other liabilities are appropriate if the amounts are material to the Balance Sheet.
-For intragovernmental other liabilities, entities may use the USSGL crosswalk titles or they may use their own line titles.
-For other than intragovernmental other liabilities, the separate lines should include only those USSGL account numbers shown in the USSGL crosswalk in the TFM.
-(See Note 38 for a hyperlink to the crosswalk.)
+Separate line items for Other Liabilities are appropriate if the amounts are material to the Balance Sheet.
+For intragovernmental Other Liabilities, entities may use the USSGL crosswalk titles or they may use their own line titles.
+For other than intragovernmental Other Liabilities, the separate lines should include only those USSGL account numbers shown in the USSGL crosswalk in the TFM.
+(See Note 37 for a hyperlink to the crosswalk.)
 Items not separately reported must be disclosed along with any additional information necessary to understand the liabilities (Note 18).

 Lease Liabilities.
 SFFAS 5 and SFFAS 6 provide liability criteria and recognition guidance for capital leases.
-Report the lease liability as a component of Other liabilities and disclose the components of and other information about the capital lease liability in the notes (Note 19).
+For FY 2023, report the lease liability as a component of Other Liabilities and disclose the components of and other information about the capital lease liability in the notes (Note 19).